AleksaC/hadolint-pre-commit-hook/README.md

 revisions, or fork this repo and change it yourself.

-Since it's downloading the hadolint binary the hook may be slow on the first run, or after you cleaning the pre-commit cache.
+Since it's downloading the hadolint binary the hook may be slow on the first run, or after cleaning the pre-commit cache.

 ## Getting started
 Example `.pre-commit-config.yaml` with rules `DL3025` and `DL3018` excluded.